 Minnesota Teacher Colleges and Degrees Online Guide

-This guide to teaching schools in Minnesota is designed to help aspiring teachers find the right program for their future career goals.
+This guide to schools of education in Minnesota is designed to help aspiring teachers find the right program for their future career goals.
 There are many colleges and universities that offer teacher preparation programs that train students to work as professional educators.
 The information on this page includes lists of top-rated teaching programs, a table of accredited, state-approved teacher preparation programs, and student reviews.
 For anyone looking to obtain a teaching degree in Minnesota, this guide aims to help you find the best possible program for your individual needs.

 Quick Facts